rte-antares-rpackage/antaresViz/README.md

 Contributions to the library are welcome and can be submitted in the form of pull requests to this repository.

+## ANTARES :
+ Antares is a powerful software developed by RTE to simulate and study electric power systems (more information about Antares here : <https://antares.rte-france.com>).

 ## License Information:

 Copyright 2015-2016 RTE (France)